 I enjoyed ‘The Hunt’ more than ‘The Great Beauty’ by Paolo Sorrentino, but this great beauty seems now to be the greatest foreign film of 2014.
 Knowing how slow the Academy can be on taking in all the aesthetics of a film, I just thought the award would go to someone else.
 But, apparently, the Academy follows the Great Beauty’s wins at both the BAFTA and Golden Globes Awards.
 I also highly recommend everyone to watch ‘The Consequences of Love’ (2004), an intelligent film by the same director, Paolo Sorrentino, especially if you like foreign films and riddles.
 A little gem.

-I am a bit disappointed that ‘The Blue is the Warmest Color’ was ignored by the Academy, and so was ‘Short Term 12’, an excellent film.
-But then I can recall the Academy’s blind passing over Steve McQueen’s ‘Shame’ (2011) – sex?
-Nicolas Winding Refn’s ‘Drive’ (2011) – violence?, Lars Von Trier’s ‘Melancholia’ (2011) – something else? and can now add ‘Nymphomaniac’ – sex again?
-I guess I should just feel grateful about ’12 Years a Slave’ – violence? and its nominations and outcomes.
+I am a bit disappointed that ‘The Blue is the Warmest Colour’ was ignored by the Academy, and so was ‘Short Term 12’, an excellent film.
+But then I can recall the Academy’s blind passing over Steve McQueen’s ‘Shame’ (2011) – too much sex?
+Nicolas Winding Refn’s ‘Drive’ (2011) – too much violence?, Lars Von Trier’s ‘Melancholia’ (2011) – too much of something else?
+I guess I should just feel grateful about ’12 Years a Slave’ – too much violence? and its nominations and outcomes.
 But my displeasure with the Academy and its theme-choices goes back to ‘Brokeback Mountain’ and its defeat by ‘The Departed’ in 2006.
 Whoever seen the former film can guess the obvious preference for the latter.

-Another this year’s possible Oscar injustices are Emma Thompson’s performance in ‘Saving Mr. Banks’ and Tom Hanks’s role in ‘Captain Phillips’.
+Other Oscar injustices of this year are Emma Thompson’s performance in ‘Saving Mr. Banks’ and Tom Hanks’s role in ‘Captain Phillips’.
 Both actors were not even nominated, although many predicted their nominations.
 However, I am surprised and pleased that ‘The Great Gatsby’ also somehow managed to leave the ceremony gripping the golden statues, winning Achievement in Costume Design and Best Production Design Awards.
-Hope you have enjoyed the Academy Awards Ceremony this year as much as I did!